 The bomb ignores blank input lines.
-If you run your bomb with a command line argument, for example, then it will read the input lines from psol.txt until it reaches EOF (end of file), and then switch over to stdin.
+If you run your bomb with a command line argument, for example, linux> ./bomb psol.txt then it will read the input lines from psol.txt until it reaches EOF (end of file), and then switch over to stdin.
 In a moment of weakness, Dr. Evil added this feature so you don't have to keep retyping the solutions to phases you have already defused.